 The wiggling pinkie cannot be confused with anything other than what is signified in the advertisement.
 Therefore, it serves as an effective symbolic shorthand – particularly for the youth culture to whom it’s targeted – to a universally understood principle without actually having to be explicit and possibly offend viewers.

-The opening shot is a lime-green sedan rolling along a non-descript industrial street.
+The opening shot is of a lime-green sedan rolling along a nondescript industrial street.
 The driver and his male passenger are moving slowly and come to stop at a red traffic light at a logo-less, beige pub in front of which two attractive girls, about their age, are standing.
 They exchange flirtatious glances with the driver, indicating some level of sexual interest.
-The soundtrack is romantic mood piece by composer Hylton Mowday reminiscent of a bygone era, which reinforces the traditional boy-meets-girl(s) set up.
+The soundtrack is a romantic mood piece by composer Hylton Mowday reminiscent of a bygone era, which reinforces the traditional boy-meets-girl(s) set-up.

-A professional woman in high heels and a white shirt embarks on a pedestrian crossing, but must step back to allow a young male driver enforced right of way.
-His smirks, enjoying his sense of control and power, but avoids any eye-contact with her.
+A professional woman in high heels and a white shirt embarks on a pedestrian crossing but must step back to allow a young male driver to enforce the right of way.
+His smirks, enjoying his sense of control and power but avoids any eye contact with her.
 Her response is not anger, but an exasperated look of tiresome irritation.
 She has clearly seen this many times before.
 The incident is witnessed by a senior female at a bus seat.
 Nor does she express any anger or irritation, but shares a distinctively blank look of disapproval.
 It’s nothing new to her – she has probably been seeing this for decades.
 It is she who shows the pinkie in response.

 However, the purpose of this scene is to universalise the normative belief about this kind of behaviour.
 The message is clear.
 It isn’t just a certain age group, everyone will see you as a loser.

-In the third scene, four young men, around 17-18 years old judging by the P-plate on the blue sedan, are driving around a corner past the same pub in scene one.
-The bend is deliberately taken too sharply and the passengers in the backseat are lurched to the sides.
+In the third scene, four young men, around 17-18 years old (judging by the P-plate on the blue sedan) are driving around a corner past the same pub in scene one.
+The bend is deliberately taken too sharply and the passengers in the backseat lurch to the sides.

-The driver who has the large doe-eyed appearance of an innocent and impressionable youth, manoeuvres the car in a series of smoky skids before the car stabilises normally.
+The driver who has the large doe-eyed appearance of an innocent and impressionable youth manoeuvres the car in a series of smoky skids before the car stabilises normally.
 Thus, he has demonstrated his skill and control and smiles with satisfaction.
-Looking in the rearview mirror for his approving reward from the backseat, he catches a surrepititious pinkie gesture exchanged by his two passengers.
-The passenger who makes the gesture is good looking and muscular.
+Looking in the rearview mirror for his approving reward from the backseat, he catches a surreptitious pinkie gesture exchanged by his two passengers.
+The passenger who makes the gesture is good-looking and muscular.